abdshomad/youtube-transcript-fetcher/docs/next-enhancements-001.md

 ### NE001 - Real YouTube API Integration
 - **Status**: Suggested
 - **Date**: 11 Nov 2025
-- **Description**: Instead of generating mock playlists, integrate with the official YouTube Data API.
-This would allow users to fetch real playlists by URL or generate playlists based on actual YouTube search results for a topic, making the tool vastly more practical.
+- **Description**: Replace the current Gemini-powered *simulation* of the YouTube API with a direct integration to the official YouTube Data API.
+This would allow users to fetch real, live playlist data instead of AI-generated mockups, making the tool vastly more practical for real-world use.

 ### NE002 - AI-Powered Transcript Summarization
 - **Status**: Suggested